 - Premises Liability

 - Slip and Fall

 When another party causes harm to come to you, they are responsible for the economic damages you suffer from the emergency medical treatment and ongoing care.
-Typically, the compensation comes from the relevant insurance company such as the at-fault party’s car insurance in a traffic accident, property insurance in a slip and fall case, or malpractice insurance in a medical malpractice case.
+Typically, the compensation comes from the relevant insurance company such as the at-fault party’s car insurance in a traffic accident or property insurance in a slip and fall case.
 Unfortunately, insurance companies do not always act in good faith and may try to minimize your payout or deny your claim completely.
 An Oklahoma personal injury attorney can maximize your claim for damages so you can recover your financial expenses related to the accident and gain compensation for your pain and suffering.

 Intentional Acts of Personal Injury In Oklahoma